 Welcome to this beautiful place in your life!
 Baptism- that holy and mysterious event when an infant, child, teen or adult becomes a child of God uniquely.
 As a parent, you have the exclusive privilege of accompanying your child on a lifelong journey of faith.

 Lutherans baptize infants because of our understanding of baptism as a gift of grace from God, not something that we earn or choose.
-Therefore, along with people of all other ages, Lutherans baptize those who cannot choose for themselves, infants.
+Therefore, along with people of all other ages, Lutherans baptize those who cannot decide for themselves, infants.

 Baptism brings about forgiveness of sins, redeems from death and the devil and gives eternal salvation to all who believe it.
-Clearly, the water does not do it alone, but the Word of God, which is with, in, and among the water.
-For without the Word of God, the water is plain water and not a baptism.
+The water does not do it alone, but the Word of God, which is with, in, and among the water.
+For without the Word of God, the water is plain water and not baptism.
 With the Word of God, it is a baptism, a grace-filled water of life and a “bath of the new birth in the Holy Spirit.”

-At Zion, we have baptized literally thousands of believers in our long history of ministry.
+At Zion, we have baptized thousands of believers in our long history of ministry.
 We encourage you to speak with Pastor Steve about how we can serve you and your family and especially if you have questions about baptism.